Gozonishe/snakeApp/README.md

 Build with React JS

-to run the project: `npm run`
+to run the project: `npm start`

 controls:
-    arrows - snake control
+    *arrows - snake control
-    ESC - exit the game
+    *ESC - exit the game
-    space - pause the game
+    *space - pause the game

 Have Fun!